Asymmetric space-dependent systems: Partial stabilization through the addition of noise and exact solutions for the corresponding nonlinear Langevin equations: Introduction

-In the present contribution we shall address the interplay between deterministic and stochastic dynamics.
-We discuss a way to avoid steady (trivial) and monotonic diverging behavior by adding noise to a spatially asymmetric dynamical evolution, partially stabilizing the system \cite{manchein-2017}.
-To keep the problem as simple as possible --- but yet displaying spatial heterogeneity --- we suppose a set of one-dimensional systems whose drift coefficients depend on the sign of their dependent variable $x(t)$.
-For such prototype models we first show that the pure deterministic evolution tends to be rather undiversified in a very large region of the parameters space.
-Then, we include a generic multiplicative noise driven by the Gaussian white noise in the Stratonovich prescription.
+To keep the problem as simple as possible, although displaying spatial heterogeneity, we suppose a set of one-dimensional first-order differential equations, whose drift coefficients depend on the sign of their dependent variable $x(t)$ (see next Section).
+Given their functional form $dx(t)/dt = F(x;\Lambda)$ --- with $\Lambda$ representing the collection of parameters --- straightforward dynamics is simple to identify.
+Indeed, they correspond to $dx(t)/dt = 0$ for some finite time $t=\tau$, case (1), or $dx(t)/dt > 0$ ($dx(t)/dt < 0$) for all $t$, case (2).
+For our prototype models we first show that the pure deterministic evolution tends to be rather trivial in the aforementioned sense for a very large region of the $\Lambda$ space.
+Then, we include into the equations a generic multiplicative noise term driven by Gaussian white noise under the Stratonovich prescription.
 This yields nonlinear Langevin equations, displaying anomalous diffusion.

-Following a previously developed method \cite{kwok5} and a transformation scheme amenable to systems possessing scaling similarity \cite{bc,ho1,ho2,ho3,ho4,kwoklivro}, we are able to exactly solve the corresponding Fokker-Planck equation for a considerably large range of parameter values.
-For some cases where this prescription does not work, we use the Fourier transform technique.
+Following a previously developed method \cite{kwok5} and a transformation scheme amenable to problems possessing scaling similarity \cite{kwoklivro,bc,ho1,ho2,ho3,ho4}, we are able to exactly solve the related Fokker-Planck equation for a considerably large range of parameter values.
+For some instances where such prescription does not work, we use the Fourier transform technique.
 From the analytic solutions we analyze the difference between the evolution with and without the stochastic component.
-In particular, we examine how the stochasticity evades dynamical steady behavior and also how the emerging evolution diversity depends on the specific regions of the system parameters space.
+In particular, we examine how the stochasticity evades dynamical steady behavior, partially stabilizing the systems, and also how the emerging evolution diversity depends on the specific regions of the $\Lambda$ space.

 Finally, concrete simple examples are explored in more details.
-The resulting PDFs are studied for some parameter values and few cases are compared with related traditional models in the literature.
+The resulting PDFs are studied for some parameter values and a few cases are compared with related traditional models in the literature.